 How do doxers collect information about their victims?

 Doxers’ methods of collecting information are extremely diverse and are constantly evolving as technology develops.
-The primary technique is OSINT (Open Source Intelligence) – collecting information from publicly available sources, such as social media, public records or web archives.
+The primary technique is OSINT (Open Source Intelligence) - collecting information from publicly available sources, such as social media, public records or online archives.
 Doxers also often use advanced search techniques, including image search or file metadata analysis.

 A particularly disturbing trend is the use of artificial intelligence and machine learning to automate data collection and analysis.
-These tools make it possible to quickly process vast amounts of information and detect non-obvious connections between different data sources.
+These tools make it possible to quickly process huge amounts of information and detect non-obvious connections between different data sources.

 What are the main motives and targets of doxing attacks?